agsb/6502.MINT/arch/6502/Stacks.md

 The 6502 have two peculiar pages, the zero page and stack page, both unique and with 256 bytes.
 All sub-routines calls (JSR) and returns (RTS) uses the stack page for 16-bit pointers, also the indirect indexed and indexed indirect modes uses page zero.
 Those are valuable resources.

+In 6502 code, to pass a byte between memory, always need use LDA and STA, there are exotic alternatives, but all uses the accumulator.

-Almost 6502 typical stack implementations does: Allow till 128 words deep stack; Any operation with values at stack must do pushs and pulls.
-A multitask or multiuser system must split or copy the stack.
+Almost 6502 typical stack implementations does as standart:

+      1. Allow till 128 words deep stack;
+      2. Any operation with values at stack must do pushs and pulls.
+      3. Any multitask or multiuser system must split or copy the stack.

 These are most commom:

-### at hardware stack SP
+### hardware stack SP

       .macro push stk, lsb, msb
             LDA \stk; TSX; STX \stk; TAX; TXS;